Langar, Nottinghamshire: St Andrew's Church

 The church of St Andrew's is sometimes dubbed the Cathedral of the Vale for its relative size.
 This may be in part due to its importance as a place of pilgrimage in Saxon times.

 The former vicarage is a Grade II* listed Queen Anne house, on the junction of Church Lane and Barnstone Road.

+World War II

+In the Nottingham Blitz, 92 high explosive bombs were dropped in Vale of Belvoir, with 33 dropped at Langar.

+Conversely, the north of Nottinghamshire was barely bombed, with no fatalities.

 Airfield

 The village has lent its name to the Second World War airfield, RAF Langar, which is on the Nottinghamshire/Leicestershire boundary.
 The airfield was used for bombing operations over Germany by RAF Bomber Command.
 There is a war memorial there.
 207 Sqn were based there.
 After the war it was by the Royal Canadian Air Force for many years.
 The airfield has served as the base for British Parachute Schools since 1977.

 Economy

 Lafarge Barnstone cement works lies south of Barnstone, formerly owned by Blue Circle Industries, which was bought by Lafarge in 2001.
 It produces quick-setting cement by the addition of calcium sulphate, as the Microcem brand of special cement.
 Naturescape Wildflower Farm is north of the airfield.
 The majority of Langar's working population find employment in nearby Nottingham.
 A bus service is provided by Barton.